SupplyChainSimulation/SupplyNetPy/docs/about.md

 ## Why SupplyNetPy?

 - **Open-source and extensible**: Designed for researchers, students, and professionals; easy to extend or integrate into larger systems.
-- **Specialized for supply chain dynamics**: Purpose-built for supply chain simulation, not generic discrete-event modeling.
+- **Specialized for supply chain dynamics**: Specifically designed and built for supply chain simulation.
 - **Reproducible and customizable**: Enables experimentation with fully configurable models, suppliers behaviours and stochastic elements.

 ---